 There are many different kinds of job interview questions.
-Some are straightforward inquiries about your past work experience.
-Others are tests of your self-awareness or communication skills.
+Some are straightforward inquiries about your past work experience, and others test your self-awareness or communication skills.
 Some questions are about your personality, while others are a test of your problem-solving abilities.

 I recently heard a worse question.
-At first hearing it seemed similar to being asked about a weakness, but when you think about it, it is much worse.
+At first hearing, it seemed similar to being asked about a weakness, but it is much worse when you think about it.

-The questions was, “What is one thing that you will never be good at?”
+The most insidious job interview question was, “What is one thing you will never be good at?”

-What makes this such a challenging question is that the formula for the weakness question doesn’t work.
-Usually, you should name a weakness that is not crucial to the job, explain how you have struggled with it along with the steps you are taking to overcome it.
-So, you are self aware, honest about your limitations, and actively trying to improve.
+This is a challenging question because the formula for the weakness question doesn’t work.
+Usually, you should name a weakness that is not crucial to the job and explain how you have struggled with it and the steps you are taking to overcome it.
+So, you are self-aware, honest about your limitations, and actively trying to improve.
 This way, even talking about a weakness still reveals positive things about you.

-However, something that you will never be good at, means that there is no improvement.
-You’ve given up.
-It can be an extremely challenging question to answer, especially if you hadn’t thought about it at all in advance.
-(Which is why I am writing this.)
+However, something that you will never be good at means no improvement, and you’ve given up.
+It can be an extremely challenging question, especially if you hadn’t thought about it in advance.

 The “one thing you will never be good at” query is about your personality.
 If the employer thought that you would never be good at something relevant to the job, they wouldn’t bother interviewing you in the first place.